php-dev-br/laravel-doc-pt-br/passport.md

     http://example.com/callback,http://examplefoo.com/callback

-> {note} Any URL which contains commas must be encoded.
+> {note} Any URLs which contains commas must be encoded.

 #### JSON API

 Since your users will not be able to utilize the `client` command, Passport provides a JSON API that you may use to create clients.
 This saves you the trouble of having to manually code controllers for creating, updating, and deleting clients.

 However, you will need to pair Passport's JSON API with your own frontend to provide a dashboard for your users to manage their clients.
 Below, we'll review all of the API endpoints for managing clients.
-For convenience, we'll use [Axios](https://github.com/axios/axios) to demonstrate making HTTP requests to the endpoints.
+For convenience, we'll use [Axios](https://github.com/mzabriskie/axios) to demonstrate making HTTP requests to the endpoints.

 The JSON API is guarded by the `web` and `auth` middleware; therefore, it may only be called from your own application.
 It is not able to be called from an external source.